pacs-course/pacs-examples/Examples/src/MetaProgramming/IsClonable/README.md

 This is a short but sophisticated template metaprogramming example.
 SFINAE at its best!
 We show a use of `void_t` and `declval`.
 We only test of a class has a method called `clone()` in its public interface.
 We do not test the return type.
-However we offer in a comment how to do it if we wish to test also the return type, in particular if the return type is convertible to a `unique_prt` to the base class.
+However we offer in a comment how to do it if we wish to test also the return type, in particular if the return type is convertible to a `unique_ptr` to the base class.

 # What do you learn here? #